Saturday of Souls

 It is the Orthodox Church’s tradition to remember specific loved ones on the anniversary of their falling asleep in the Lord.
 To this end, the Faithful are invited to express their love for those who have departed this life by having them remembered by name in the Divine Liturgy on the Saturday of the Souls.
 We remember them, and we ask that in God their Memories be Eternal!

-If you would like to have your loved ones remembered by name during the Divine Liturgy, kindly complete the following form by Thursday, June 9, 2022: [PRAYERS].
+For those who are attending the Divine Liturgy who would like to have their loved ones remembered by name, kindly complete the following form by Wednesday, May 31, 2023: [PRAYERS].

 To understand more deeply about the meaning and significance of Soul Saturday, read the following article by Fr.
 Stephen Freeman.

 In my early exposure to Orthodoxy, I became intrigued with the term, “Soul Saturday.”
 My family would visit an Orthodox monastery not too far away from here for their annual pilgrimage that occurred on one of the weekends of a “Soul Saturday.”
 This is term from popular parlance – the more proper English title of the event is a “Memorial Saturday.”
 These occur at a number of times during the year, mostly during Lent.
 They are days set aside to pray for and remember the departed.